raganwald/raganwald.github.com/_posts/2016-07-16-why-are-mixins-considered-harmful.md

 ### dependencies

 Mixins absolutely introduce dependencies.
 Let's look at how this happens.
-The simplest form of mixin uses `Object.assign` to mix a template object into a class's prototype.
-For example, here's a class of todo items:
+The simplest form of mixin uses `Object.assign` to mix a template object into a class's prototype.[^perf2] For example, here's a class of todo items:

+[^perf2]: At this time, the most common JavaScript engines have a slower implementation for prototypes that have been modified with `Object.assign` than those that are initialized and thereafter do not change.
+Thus, in practice, people often use other approaches like subclass factories.
+But that is tangential to the explanation for why mixins introduce dependencies, as implementations like subclass factories have the same software engineering problems.

 ```javascript
 class Todo {